elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Can you implement the Game of Life using `nd.generic_filter`?

+**Exercise:** Sobel gradient magnitude.

+Above, we saw how we can combine the output of two different filters, the horizontal Sobel filter, and the vertical one.
+Can you write a function that does this in a single pass using `nd.generic_filter`?

 # Graphs and the NetworkX library

 To introduce you to graphs, we will reproduce some results from the paper